 Her work has been included in many publications and exhibitions including Crafting A Continuum: Rethinking Contemporary Craft, Making A Seat at the Table: Women Transform Woodworking, and in American Craft Magazine’s February/March 2017 issue.

-Hudnall lives in Madison, Wisconsin, where she runs the Woodworking and Furniture Program at the University of Madison, Wisconsin.
+Hudnall lives in Madison, Wisconsin, where she runs the Woodworking and Furniture Program at the University of Wisconsin, Madison.
 When she’s not teaching she spends her time making tools for problems both real and imagined.

 Statement: